 Annual operating expenditure in the water and sanitation sector is estimated at R 100 to R 120 billion per annum65.
+This is a first-order estimate as water services are currently not ringfenced in municipal accounting.

 Operating costs are estimated at R10 billion per month.